Stanissse/AboutMe/_teaching/Phoniatriekurs.md

 location: "Salzburg, Austria"
 ---

-Basic and advanced concepts of objective methods for audiometry in paediatric patients
+Basic and advanced concepts of objective methods for audiometry in paediatric patients for ENT physicians in specialisation as phoniatrists